-When federated search first came along, it was a huge step forward from traditional search.
-Traditional search required users to log into different disparate systems to find the different pieces of information they needed.
-That meant they had to know which data silo to look in, as well as remember all the passwords and logins for each database.
+When federated search first came along, it was a significantly more advanced search system than traditional search.
+The latter required users to log into multiple sources to find the different pieces of information they needed.
+That meant they had to know which data silo to look in, as well as remember all the passwords and logins for multiple databases.

-Federated search changed all that as it gave users a single interface in which to query across all these silos.
-While most traditional search methods only indexed a single data source at a time, federated search allowed indexing multiple data sources at once, and then presenting the results to users in one unified interface.
+Federated search changed all that as it gave users a single interface from which to send a search query to all these silos.
+While most traditional search methods only indexed a single data source at a time, federated search allowed indexing multiple data sources at once and then presenting the results to users in one unified interface.

-How exactly does it work?
-Federated search retrieves information from a variety of sources via a search application that’s built on top of search engine(s).
-When a user makes a single query, the federated search engine simultaneously searches multiple, usually disparate databases and ecosystems, returning results from all sources and presenting them in a single user interface.
+Federated search retrieves information from a variety of information sources via a search application that’s built on top of search engine(s).
+When a user makes a single query, the federated search engine simultaneously searches multiple systems and information sources, returning the relevant results from all sources and presenting them in a single user interface.

 Federated search became invaluable in complex organizations that have thousands of sources in the cloud and on-premise, where searching this via traditional search was simply unfeasible.